quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 To import the data we need to generate a **manifest file**.

 Initially we need to create a new folder in our home just because we could re-use this data for other stuff.
+:walking:
 ```
 cd

 mkdir IJMS_training_test && cd IJMS_training_test
 ```
 Let's have a look to our data:
+:walking:
 ```
 ls /home/Share/IJMS_data/IJMS_input_data
 ```

 Now we can create our file named `manifest_file.tsv`:
+:walking:
 ```
 echo sample-id,forward-absolute-filepath,reverse-absolute-filepath > manifest_file.tsv
 echo 211446F203610,/home/Share/IJMS_data/IJMS_input_data/211446F203610_S155_L001_R1_001.fastq.gz,/home/Share/IJMS_data/IJMS_input_data/211446F203610_S155_L001_R2_001.fastq.gz >> manifest_file.tsv